winitzki/scall/tutorial/programming_dhall.md

 `Either a b  ≅  ∀(r : Type) → (a → r) → (b → r) → r`

-These derivations show that the curried function types and the universal type quantifier are sufficient to Church-encode all other types that Dhall can have.
+These derivations show that the curried function types and the universal type quantifier are sufficient to Church-encode many other types.
+The record types and the  union types are defined in Dhall as built-ins for convenience; but the same expressive power is already available once we have the universal quantifier and the function types.

 Let us also summarize the standard type identities we have used in these derivations: